-Bendheim Creates New “Vivid Pastels” Color Palette For Architectural Glass
+New “Vivid Pastels” Color Palette for Architectural Glass

 “Pastels are filling design boards across building types and locations, often undetected because of their ability to gently blend in,” said Steven Jayson, Vice President of Bendheim.
 “This collection is a direct response to what designers need today.”

-The company credits pastels’ popularity to the rise of health and wellness-centered design.
+Bendheim credits pastels’ popularity to the rise of health and wellness-centered design.
 The effort to create warmer and more social spaces calls for the use of softer colors and materials.
-This philosophy guided Bendheim to pair its new pastel palette with its “Soft-Etched” SatinTech™ glass.
+This philosophy guided our design consultants to pair the new pastel palette with our “Soft-Etched” SatinTech™ glass.
 The resulting back-painted glass feels silky-smooth to the touch, with noticeably muted reflections and subtle dimensionality.
 The durable, maintenance-friendly glass is also anti-glare and kinder to the eye.